(E204CW Revised 03/08/2017)

 4. Customer is solely responsible for providing technical support for Customer's Value-Added Application(s).

-5. Customer may not enable Anonymous Users to access Value-Added Applications that are intended for Customer's internal use only; Value-Added Applications used internally require Named User login credentials.
+5. Customer may not enable Anonymous Users to access Value-Added Applications that are intended for Customer's internal use only; Value-Added Applications used internally require each user to use Named User login credentials.

 b.
-If Customer is using non-Esri application development tools to build an application that accesses Esri's Online Services, Customer must include attribution acknowledging that its application uses Esri Online Services.
+Customer must include attribution acknowledging that its application uses Esri Online Services, if attribution is not automatically displayed through the use of Online Services.
 Guidelines are provided in the Documentation.

-3.7 Subscription Rate Changes.
-Esri may increase rates for subscriptions with a term greater than 1 month by notifying Customer at least 60 days prior to expiration of the then-current subscription term.
-Esri may increase monthly subscription rates upon 30 days' notice.
+3.6 Subscription Fee Changes.
+Esri may change fees for subscriptions with a term greater than 1 month by notifying Customer at least 60 days prior to expiration of the then-current subscription term.
+Esri may change monthly subscription fees upon 30 days' notice.
+Outside the US, the distributor may provide notice of rate changes.

 a.
 Ownership.
 Customer retains all right, title, and interest in Customer Content.
 Customer hereby grants Esri and Esri's vendors or licensors a nonexclusive, nontransferable, worldwide right to host, run, and reproduce Customer Content solely for the purpose of enabling Customer's use of Online Services.
 Without Customer's permission, Esri will not access, use, or disclose Customer Content except as reasonably necessary to support Customer's use of Online Services, respond to Customer's requests for customer support, or troubleshoot Customer's subscription or for any other purpose authorized by Customer in writing.
 If Customer accesses Online Services with an application provided by a third party, Esri may disclose Customer Content to such third party as necessary to enable interoperation between the application, Online Services, and Customer Content.
 Esri may disclose Customer Content if required to do so by law or regulation or by order of a court or other government body, in which case Esri will reasonably attempt to limit the scope of disclosure.
 It is Customer's sole responsibility to ensure that Customer Content is suitable for use with Online Services and for maintaining regular offline backups using the Online Services export and download capabilities.